 Our residential collection operations involve the curbside collection of refuse from small containers into collection vehicles for transport to transfer stations or directly to landfills.
 We typically perform residential solid waste collection services under contracts with municipalities, which we generally secure by competitive bid and which give us exclusive rights to service all or a portion of the homes in the respective municipalities.
 These contracts or franchises usually range in duration from one to five years, although some of our exclusive franchises are for significantly longer periods.
-We also perform residential solid waste collection are based primarily on market factors, frequency and type of service, the distance to the disposal facility and the cost of disposal.
-In general, subscription residential collection residential customers receiving the service.
+We also perform residential solid waste collection services on a subscription basis, in which individual households contract directly with us.
+The fees received for subscription residential collection are based primarily on market factors, frequency and type of service, the distance to the disposal facility and the cost of disposal.
+In general, subscription residential collection fees are paid quarterly in advance by the residential customers receiving the service.